Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: Abstract

 \section{Abstract}

 We establish the existence and uniqueness of local strong pathwise solutions to the stochastic Boussinesq equations with partial diffusion term forced by multiplicative noise on the torus in $\mathbb{R}^{d},d=2,3$.
 The solution is strong in both PDE and probabilistic sense.
-In the two dimensional case, we prove the global existence and uniqueness of strong solutions to the system forced by additive noise using a suitable stochastic analogue of a logarithmic Gronwall's lemma.
+In the two dimensional case, we prove the global well-posedness of strong pathwise solutions to the system with large initial data forced by additive noise.
 After the global existence and uniqueness of strong solutions are established, the large deviation principle (LDP) is proved by the weak convergence method.
 The weak convergence is shown by a tightness argument in the appropriate functional space.